 The automotive industry has been an early adopter of such machines.
 BMW and Volkswagen first implemented these robots as early as 2013.
 BMW’s cobot worked side by side with humans in door assembly.
 Volkswagen’s cobot inserted glow plugs into cylinder heads during engine production.
 The goal for both companies was to reduce physical strain on human workers by having robots perform repetitive and unergonomic tasks.

-Ford – which first tasked cobots with lifting and fitting shock absorbers onto Fiesta vehicles to ease the physical strain on human workers – once joked the robots could be programed to make coffee or give massages.
-But the ability to be programed to do various tasks is another advantage of cobots over their industrial-size brethren.
+Ford – which first tasked cobots with lifting and fitting shock absorbers onto Fiesta vehicles to ease the physical strain on human workers – once joked the robots could be programmed to make coffee or give massages.
+But the ability to be programmed to do various tasks is another advantage of cobots over their industrial-size brethren.